Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/_index.md

 weight: 100
 date: 2020-15-15
 ---
-This section explains:

-* Why you would connect Axway API Manager to Amplify Central
+Connect Axway API Manager to Amplify Central so you can:

-* How to publish to the Amplify Catalog from your API Management System in order to obtain a global view of your APIs and present this Catalog to your consumers
+* Publish to the Amplify Catalog from your API Management System in order to obtain a global view of your APIs and present this Catalog to your consumers
-* How to collect the traffic of all your gateways and see it in a single place in Amplify Central Observability
+* Collect the traffic of all your gateways and see it in a single place in Amplify Central Observability

 ## What is Axway API Manager connected?